PauliusMacernis/KnowledgeBase/Docker.md

 **`-d`** - Start a container in detached mode (in a background).
 **`--restart=`** - Using the `--restart` flag on Docker run you can specify a restart policy for how a container should or should not be restarted on exit.
 When a restart policy is active on a container, it will be shown as either `Up` or `Restarting` in `docker ps`.
 **`unless-stopped`** - Always restart the container regardless of the exit status, including on daemon startup, except if the container was put into a stopped state before the Docker daemon was stopped.
 In short, `--restart=unless-stopped` is a restart policy that restarts the container unless we manually stop it.
+Even if we reboot our droplet (e.g. on DigitalOcean), the container will restart afterward.
 **`-p 8080:8080`** - Publish a container᾿s port `8080` to the host.
 The exposed port is accessible on the host and the ports are available to any client that can reach the host.
 Format: `hostPort:containerPort`
 **`rancher/server`** - Docker images are the basis of containers.
 An Image is an ordered collection of root filesystem changes and the corresponding execution parameters for use within a container runtime.
 An image typically contains a union of layered filesystems stacked on top of each other.
 An image does not have state and it never changes.
 In this case, the image used is `rancher/server` found in the default Docker containers registry (docker.io).
 Read more: